moorepants/dissertation/control.rst

    Another one on the Honda robot, but probably in Japanese.
 [Yamakita2006]_
-   implements a modified controller from the one presented in [Yamakita2005]_ with an additional :math:`H_\inf` controller.
+   implements a modified controller from the one presented in [Yamakita2005]_ with an additional :math:`H_\infty` controller.
 They show some successful roll stabilization of a robot scooter in which they only implement the roll stabilization control.
 [Micchini2006]_